AsheThorne/AmethystXR/Engine/README.md

 The `include` directory is for public facing header files only.
 Any header file which isn't accessed by the application, must go inside the `src` directory.

+- Avoid `dynamic_cast`
+- Minimal polymorphism.
+Only for small things with minimal impact on the engine
+- Try to avoid using std::string where possible